unsecured-company/nsec3walker/README.md

 A DNS zone hash collection tool that implements NSEC3 walking.
 This tool retrieves DNS zone hashes which can later be cracked to discover existing (sub)domains.
 The walker continues running until no new hashes are found for a specified duration (configurable via `--quit-after`).
+Written in Go, working on Windows, MacOS, and Linux.

 ## Install

 ```shell
 go install github.com/vitezslav-lindovsky/nsec3walker@latest
 ```